Today, you’ll learn why is 200 EMA Important.

 Traders often make the mistake of relying only on this indicator.

-Trading systems need to eliminate stocks that consolidate because those stocks have high volatility.
+Trading systems need to eliminate stocks that are not expanding because those stocks have high volatility.

 Beginners can use 200 EMA in their trading strategies to avoid selling in an uptrend.